top of page

 Phase one.
 The shock.

-When the PSA blood test and the doctors inspection in my outback (one of the most embarrassing inspections a man can endure) came back as positive then my armour began to rattle.
+When the PSA blood test and the doctors inspection in my anus (one of the most embarrassing inspections a man can endure) came back as positive then my armour began to rattle.
 Further tests came early 2017 and it was confirmed.
 I had cancer.

 Dealing with that news was probably one of the most difficult conversations I have ever had in my life.
 Mentally, I was distraught.
 Not sleeping.
 Grumpy.
 Confused.